rocket-pool/docs.rocketpool.net/docs/guides/node/performance.md

 Ethernet (hard-wire) devices usually start with `e`, such as the examples above.
 Wireless devices usually start with `w`.

+## Smartnode Alert Notifications

+[Monitoring your Smartnode Stack with Alert Notifications](./alerting.md) walks through using the Smartnode alert notification functionality to receive notifications about the health and important events of your Rocket Pool Smartnode.

 ## Third-Party Performance Monitoring

 The best monitoring uses a Swiss-cheese model: every tool has holes, but if you stack them on top of each-other there is less of a chance anything falls through and catches you by surprise.